matlab-discord/Matlab-Discord-Bot/msg/help.md

 !octhelp : Instructions for how to utilize Octave in chat.

-!slonramp : Display the SImulink onramp message suggestion and fetch link.
+!slonramp : Display the Simulink onramp message suggestion and fetch link.

 !why : Answer to all questions.
 ```